Sunday, July 7, 2024

 I feel sad that I've devoted so much time to US politics over the past seven years, but let's blame that on fascist tendencies unleashed into the world from our very own democratic republic by the former guy, 45.
 I had to stand up and say a lot of things since his campaign started in 2015, mostly on Facebook and Twitter, but sometimes here, too.
 I probably wasted a chunk of my life preaching to the choir, but at least the universe knows where I stand, right?

-Anyway, you'll notice I changed this blog name from Jellyfish Day to Wordwhacking Dreams, because for a long time, my wordwhacking life has been little but a dream.
-I kept the subtitle about jellyfish and sundogs because those are still relevant.
+Anyway, you'll notice I changed this blog name from Jellyfish Day to Wordwhacking Dreams, because for a long time, my writing life has been little but a dream.
+I kept the subtitle about jellyfish and sundogs because those are still relevant [Note: but decided in July 2024 to dispense with the subtitle, but the early posts about jellyfish days is still there, as is the corresponding sundog post].
 Anyone who reads my posts from the beginning will see why these matter.
-Everything in the universe matters, of course.
+Everything in the universe matters at some level, of course.

-I miss the jellyfish photo that my youngest daughter took, but I also like the saguaro cactus hand that matters currently since my wordwhacking daydreams are currently happening amidst the gorgeous saguaro cactus groves in the mystical Sonoran Desert.
+I miss the jellyfish photo that my youngest daughter took, but I also like the blooming saguaro cactus arm that looks like an extended hand, "hand" since my wordwhacking daydreams currently drift amidst the iconic saguaro cacti groves in the mystical Sonoran Desert.
+[I wrote this probably intending to add the saguaro banner photo that I use on X-itter.
+Sorry, Elmo.

 At least there's that to daydream about, right?